theochem/roberto/doc/workflow.rst

 used in all tasks.

-For development purposes, it is often sufficient to run ``rob quality`` to perform all code quality checks or ``rob build-inplace`` to prepare a function in-place compilation.
+For development purposes, it is often sufficient to run ``rob quality`` to perform all code quality checks or ``rob build-inplace`` to prepare a working in-place compilation.
 The latter will also generate a file ``activate-{project.name}-dev-{pinning}.sh``, which can be sourced to load all the environment variables that will activate the in-place build for further